|

 rounded.
 With females, there is a fair amount of brown on the inner

-web, though its shape and extent may vary somewhat, as shown by the three
+web, though its shape and extent is somewhat variable.

 Photo by Marcel Gahbauer,